Turkey's Erdogan says military operation to make big sweep east across Syria

 Turkey said it had killed at least 343 militants since the operation started.
 The Kurdish-led forces have said Turkey was exaggerating the number it had killed.

-The U.S.-backed Syrian Democratic Forces (SDF), an alliance spearheaded by the Kurdish YPG, said 308 fighters from the Turkish side had been killed in the first week of the incursion.
+The SDF said 308 fighters from the Turkish side had been killed in the first week of the incursion.

 Forty-three SDF fighters had died, including eight women, the SDF said.
-In addition, 134 civilians had been wounded and 59 killed, it said.
+In addition, 134 civilians had been wounded and at least 66 killed, it said.

 The Syrian Observatory for Human Rights, a British-based monitoring group, said at least 38 civilians have been killed since the start of the operation, two of them by SDF shelling.